Texas Permanent School Fund Corp Has $1.38 Million Position in Semtech Co. (NASDAQ:SMTC)

-Texas Permanent School Fund Corp increased its holdings in shares of Semtech Co.
-(NASDAQ:SMTC – Free Report) by 33.7% during the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 57,085 shares of the semiconductor company’s stock after buying an additional 14,384 shares during the period.
+Texas Permanent School Fund Corp boosted its holdings in shares of Semtech Co.
+(NASDAQ:SMTC – Free Report) by 33.7% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 57,085 shares of the semiconductor company’s stock after acquiring an additional 14,384 shares during the quarter.
 Texas Permanent School Fund Corp’s holdings in Semtech were worth $1,378,000 at the end of the most recent quarter.

-Several other hedge funds have also added to or reduced their stakes in the business.
-Neo Ivy Capital Management bought a new stake in shares of Semtech in the 2nd quarter valued at $41,000.
-Captrust Financial Advisors boosted its holdings in Semtech by 186.5% during the 1st quarter.
-Captrust Financial Advisors now owns 1,020 shares of the semiconductor company’s stock worth $71,000 after acquiring an additional 664 shares during the last quarter.
-Point72 Hong Kong Ltd purchased a new position in shares of Semtech in the 1st quarter worth about $84,000.
-Elequin Securities LLC purchased a new position in shares of Semtech in the 4th quarter worth about $38,000.
-Finally, Covestor Ltd lifted its holdings in Semtech by 123.9% during the first quarter.
-Covestor Ltd now owns 1,397 shares of the semiconductor company’s stock valued at $97,000 after purchasing an additional 773 shares during the last quarter.
+A number of other institutional investors also recently modified their holdings of the company.
+Cambridge Investment Research Advisors Inc. acquired a new position in shares of Semtech during the 1st quarter valued at $248,000.
+Bank of Montreal Can raised its holdings in Semtech by 24.8% during the first quarter.
+Bank of Montreal Can now owns 5,486 shares of the semiconductor company’s stock worth $397,000 after buying an additional 1,089 shares during the last quarter.
+Rhumbline Advisers raised its holdings in Semtech by 2.2% during the first quarter.
+Rhumbline Advisers now owns 180,638 shares of the semiconductor company’s stock worth $12,525,000 after buying an additional 3,874 shares during the last quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its holdings in shares of Semtech by 10.4% in the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 23,975 shares of the semiconductor company’s stock valued at $1,662,000 after purchasing an additional 2,265 shares during the last quarter.
+Finally, BlackRock Inc. raised its holdings in shares of Semtech by 3.7% in the first quarter.
+BlackRock Inc. now owns 7,160,578 shares of the semiconductor company’s stock valued at $496,515,000 after purchasing an additional 257,224 shares during the last quarter.

-Several equities research analysts have recently weighed in on the company.
-StockNews.com cut Semtech from a “hold” rating to a “sell” rating in a research report on Friday, June 9th.
-Craig Hallum started coverage on shares of Semtech in a report on Wednesday, June 21st.
-They issued a “buy” rating for the company.
-Northland Securities started coverage on shares of Semtech in a report on Tuesday, April 11th.
+Several analysts have recently commented on SMTC shares.
+StockNews.com downgraded shares of Semtech from a “hold” rating to a “sell” rating in a report on Friday, June 9th.
+Northland Securities began coverage on shares of Semtech in a research report on Tuesday, April 11th.
 They set an “outperform” rating and a $32.00 target price for the company.
-Susquehanna lowered their target price on shares of Semtech from $30.00 to $25.00 in a report on Thursday, June 1st.
-Finally, TheStreet downgraded shares of Semtech from a “c” rating to a “d+” rating in a report on Wednesday, June 7th.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating and seven have issued a buy rating to the stock.
-According to MarketBeat, Semtech presently has an average rating of “Hold” and a consensus price target of $37.10.
+Susquehanna cut their price objective on shares of Semtech from $30.00 to $25.00 in a research report on Thursday, June 1st.
+Craig Hallum assumed coverage on shares of Semtech in a research note on Wednesday, June 21st.
+They issued a “buy” rating on the stock.
+Finally, TheStreet downgraded shares of Semtech from a “c” rating to a “d+” rating in a research note on Wednesday, June 7th.
+One research analyst has rated the stock with a sell rating, five have given a hold rating and seven have issued a buy rating to the company.
+According to MarketBeat, the company has an average rating of “Hold” and a consensus price target of $37.10.

 Semtech Company Profile